By Marie-Astrid Calmettes (Egyptologist), Jessica Kaiser (Osteologist), and Brian V. Hunt

 Not only that, but she may not have been of Egyptian descent.

-At the end of the 4th Dynasty, the pyramid builders abandoned their city to the desert sands, as the 5th Dynasty kings moved the workers to Abusir and Saqqara.
-Two millennia later, the ancient Egyptians began using the site of the former Giza workmen’s village to bury their dead.
-The first of these were interred on a slope along the western edge of our dig site.
+At the end of the 4th Dynasty, the pyramid builders abandoned their city to the desert sands.
+Two millennia later, the ancient Egyptians began burying their dead at the site of the former Giza workmen’s village, by then deeply buried under sand.
+The first of these burials were interred on a slope along the western edge of our dig site.

 Finally, marks on the bones around the ear canals of this young woman (mastoiditis) point to a severe ear infection.
 This may have been what killed her, since deaths due to ear-infection complications were not uncommon before the introduction of antibiotics.

 Although this is clearly an Egyptian interment with Egyptian burial goods, our craniometrical analysis of the woman implies that she may have been of Central European descent rather than Egyptian.
 If the amulet suggests the girl had a connection with the Delta city of Mendes (more below), that may be the link with Central Europe, as the Delta had immigrant colonies in the Late Period.